Philadelphia Visa Extensions Lawyer

 If you are present in the United States with nonimmigrant status, it may be possible to extend your stay in this country.
-Individuals have nonimmigrant status, for example, if they are present in the United States as visitors for business or for pleasure (tourists).
-A Philadelphia immigration lawyer can assist you in applying to have your stay in the United States extended.
+Individuals have nonimmigrant status, for example, when they are present in the United States as visitors for business or for pleasure (tourists).
+A Philadelphia Immigration Lawyer can help you to apply to have your stay in the United States extended.

-In order to have your nonimmigrant status extended, it is necessary to file an application for a visa extension with the United States Citizenship and Immigration Services (USCIS).
-It is essential this be done correctly in order to achieve a successful outcome, and to avoid potentially adverse immigration consequences.
-This is extremely important, and a Philadelphia immigration lawyer can help.
+In order to have your nonimmigrant status extended, it is first necessary to file an application for a visa extension with the United States Citizenship and Immigration Services (USCIS).
+It is critical that this is done correctly in order to achieve a successful outcome, and to avoid potentially adverse immigration consequences, and a Philadelphia immigration attorney can help in this process.

 USCIS urges that nonimmigrants seeking to extend their stay in this country should file an application for an extension in a timely manner, preferably 45 days before they are supposed to depart the United States.

-The following requirements must be met in order for you to become eligible for a visa extension:
+The following requirements have to be met in order for you to become eligible for a visa extension:

 - You were admitted into the U.S. with a lawful nonimmigrant visa